Thousands denounce HSBC board member's likening of Hong Kong people to freed slaves

 Cha could not immediately be reached for comment.

-HSBC's Asia-Pacific chief Peter Wong declined to comment on the remarks, while the Financial Services Development Council did not immediately respond to a request for comment.
+HSBC's Asia-Pacific chief Peter Wong declined to comment on her remarks, while the Financial Services Development Council did not immediately respond to a request for comment.

 The comments triggered outrage on social media and nearly 5,000 people had signed the petition by Friday afternoon.